Taewaters/monorepo/README.md

 time) to take themselves off call temporarily (like if you got work or something).
 When their break is over, they'll get a text reminding them that they're back on call.

+Once a week the schedule will be set.
+Runners will pick which days they'll be on call.
+If a runner needs to give up a shift they need to convince another runner who isn't already on call to text in "takeover" and the number of the runner they're covering for.

 ## Log bugs